RoxieAtRubrik/intro-to-rest-apis/Lesson-2.md

 # Lesson 2: Using a REST API to Retrieve Information

+APIs are extremely useful for gathering large amounts of data very quickly.
+This exercise will walk you through retrieving information leveraging REST APIs.

 ## Lesson 2-1: Using the API Explorer to List SLA Domains